 Make time for a steam train ride, too.
 Sit back in one of the Edwardian or Victorian carriages for a relaxing hour’s ride through the Isle of Wight countryside.

-Next you’ll be able to enjoy a Isle of Wight Pride parade on Saturday 19 July 2025 in Ryde followed by an afternoon and evening of seafront entertainment (with headliners La Voix and Rozalla and an N-Trance DJ set).
-On 26 July there’s Sandown Main and Children’s Carnivals to look forward to.
+Next you’ll be able to enjoy a Isle of Wight Pride parade on Saturday 18 July in Ryde followed by an afternoon and evening of seafront entertainment.
+On 25 July there’s Sandown Carnival to look forward to.

 The iconic Northwood House, set in beautiful Northwood Park in the heart of Cowes, has a rich history of hosting lavish parties and events.
 In the summer months, you can channel your inner lord or lady with a refreshing drink at the manor house’s Lawn Bar.

 Open every weekend between May and September, you can expect a chilled vibe and a range of wines, gins, pitcher cocktails and craft beers.
-This year Prickly Pear, authentic Mexican street food specialists, will have their renowned Taco Truck on the lawns to provide delicious snacking and dining.
 Imbibe alfresco or head into the stylish marquee if the weather doesn’t live up to your expectations.
+Freshly wood-fired pizzas will also be available from So Much Dough.

 July is a great time to get into beach sports – not just because it’s better weather, but because Appley Beach on the Isle of Wight is host to the Wight Wave Beach Fest.